Technical Art History - A New Area of Scientific Research

-The University of Glasgow's Technical Art History Group (TAH), in the School for Culture and Creative Arts (CCA), and Imaging Spectroscopy and Analysis Centre (ISAAC), in the School of Geographical and Earth Sciences (GES), can combine their expertise to provide these specialised services to cultural heritage organisations, museums, art galleries, and auction houses.
+The University of Glasgow's Technical Art History Group (TAH), in the School for Culture and Creative Arts (CCA), and Geoanalytical Electron Microscopy and Spectroscopy centre (GEMS), in the School of Geographical and Earth Sciences (GES), can combine their expertise to provide these specialised services to cultural heritage organisations, museums, art galleries, and auction houses.

 Rembrandt's Apprentice: Samuel van Hoogstraeten

 TAH recently examined a work by the Dutch painter and writer Samuel van Hoogstraeten (1627-1678).
 Van Hoogstraeten, who was a pupil in Rembrandt's studio in Amsterdam from 1642 to 1646.
 TAH's investigation, which was aimed at finding material evidence to date this painting and possibly confirm the presence of the 'Master's touch', involved the detailed analysis of cross-sections of the paint layers.